muskan171105/HiveLance/README.md

 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+-Create a new branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -m 'Add new feature').
+-Make your changes and commit them (git commit -m 'Add new feature').
-Push to the branch (git push origin feature-branch).
+-Push to the branch (git push origin feature-branch).
-Open a pull request.
+-Open a pull request.